 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Monash University reported total carbon emissions of approximately 268,018,000 kg CO2e.
-This figure includes Scope 1 emissions of about 23,879,000 kg CO2e, Scope 2 emissions of approximately 17,162,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 157,523,000 kg CO2e.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 112,158,000 kg CO2e) and employee commuting (approximately 49,233,000 kg CO2e).
-Comparatively, in 2023, the university's total emissions were about 373,889,000 kg CO2e, with Scope 1 emissions at approximately 23,981,000 kg CO2e, Scope 2 emissions (market-based) at around 20,926,000 kg CO2e, and Scope 3 emissions reaching about 264,680,000 kg CO2e.
-This indicates a significant reduction in total emissions from 2023 to 2024.
-Monash University has not specified any formal reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+This figure includes 23,879,000 kg CO2e from Scope 1 emissions, 17,162,000 kg CO2e from Scope 2 (market-based), and a significant 157,523,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (112,158,000 kg CO2e) and employee commuting (49,233,000 kg CO2e).
+Comparatively, in 2023, the university's total emissions were about 373,889,000 kg CO2e, with Scope 1 emissions at 23,981,000 kg CO2e, Scope 2 emissions (market-based) at 20,926,000 kg CO2e, and Scope 3 emissions reaching 264,680,000 kg CO2e.
+This indicates a notable reduction in total emissions from 2023 to 2024.
+Monash University has not specified any formal reduction targets or initiatives, such as those aligned with the Science Based Targets initiative (SBTi).
 The absence of documented reduction targets suggests a need for further commitment to climate action.
-The university's emissions data is not cascaded from any parent organisation, indicating that it operates independently in its reporting and climate commitments.
+The university's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents